Kenya–Mexico relations: Bilateral relations

-Both nations have signed several bilateral agreements such as an Agreement to Establish Consultations on Mutual Interests (2007); Agreement of Cooperation on the Protection and Conservation of Species and the Environment (2007); Agreement on the Cooperation in Education for Diplomacy and International Relations (2008); Agreement on Cooperation in Health (2010) and an Agreement on Cooperation for the Administration of Independent Election Commissions (2011).
+Both nations have signed several bilateral agreements such as an Agreement of Cooperation (1995); Agreement to Establish Consultations on Mutual Interests (2007); Agreement of Cooperation on the Protection and Conservation of Species and the Environment (2007); Agreement on the Cooperation in Education for Diplomacy and International Relations (2008); Agreement on Cooperation in Health (2010) and an Agreement on Cooperation for the Administration of Independent Election Commissions (2011).

 Kenyan migration to Mexico

 Kenyans are a recent immigrant group in Mexico and are made up primarily of athletes and their families.
 These individuals have arrived to train at high altitudes for endurance running.
 The largest Kenyan community is found in Toluca which has an elevation of 2,667m and is in proximity to the 4,680m Nevado de Toluca.
 The state of Zacatecas is also a destination due to the elevation and similarity to the geography of Kenya.
 Another factor that makes Mexico appealing to athletes is its location for easy access to marathons in North and South America.
 These resident Kenyans dominate national marathons.
 Many of these runners save winnings to send to their families in Kenya.

 A small group of Kenyans with Mexican citizenship are notably professionals or students.
 Such notable individuals include runner Hillary Kipchirchir Kimaiyo, actor Arap Bethke, actress Lupita Nyong'o and runner Risper Biyaki Gesabwa.